instana/nginx-tracing/README.md

   Notice that the NGINX tracing extension will always flush the locally-buffered spans every one second.
   This setting allows you to reduce the amount of local buffering when your NGINX server is serving more than `1000` requests per second.

 The alternative is to configure the tracer via environment variables.
-The file `instana-config.json` is still required and its contents takes precedence.
+Those take precedence but the file `instana-config.json` is still required.
 So do the following:

 - put an empty configuration `{}` into `instana-config.json`
 - do the whitelisting of the environment variables in the NGINX configuration as shown above